DLT-Solutions-JBoss/ansibleWorkshops/exercises/ansible_engine/4-runplaybook/README.md

 # Exercise 4 - Running the apache-basic-playbook

 Congratulations!
-You just wrote a playbook that incorporates some key Ansible concepts that you use in most if not all of your future playbooks.
+You just wrote a playbook that incorporates some key Ansible concepts that you will use in most, if not all, of your future playbooks.
 Before you get too excited though, we should probably make sure it actually runs.

 So, lets do that now.